U.S.-Russian space trio land safely in Kazakhstan

 ALMATY A NASA astronaut and two Russian cosmonauts landed safely in a snow-covered Kazakh steppe on Thursday after a 167-day mission aboard the International Space Station (ISS).

-A capsule carrying NASA station commander Barry “Butch” Wilmore and Russian flight engineers Alexander Samokutyaev and Elena Serova landed in a vertical upright position shortly after sunrise at 0807 (0207 GMT), some 147 km (92 miles) southeast of the town of Zhezkazgan in central Kazakhstan.
+A capsule carrying NASA station commander Barry “Butch” Wilmore and Russian flight engineers Alexander Samokutyaev and Elena Serova landed in a vertical upright position shortly after sunrise at 0807 (2207 ET), some 147 km (92 miles) southeast of the town of Zhezkazgan in central Kazakhstan.

 "Everything is going on by the book," said a NASA television commentator.
 "Expedition 42 is back on Earth."